 Healing yourself with self-love

 So, what do you do to move away from such feelings of constant emotional anxiety and overwhelm?
 First off, understand that too much stress and ignoring your personal wellness is harmful for you!
 In whatever way it comes to you, find ways to overcome it.
 Acknowledge that progress is better than being in constant stress of achieving excellence in everything you do.
 It takes failures to attain excellence and as long as you’re working on yourself 1% everyday, then you’re in for your own transformation.
 That’s 365% by the end of the year!
 Stop criticizing yourself for not being able to achieve goals in unreasonable timelines Create a clear path to build the self-love and self-compassion to bring about the change you wish to see in yourself.
 Don’t put yourself in the habit of constantly beating yourself up for being unsuccessful at something.
 Instead, put yourself in the habit of constantly giving yourself boatloads of love, compassion, and understanding.
-Learn to be kind and forgive yourself.
+Learn to be kind, be good to yourself and forgive yourself.

 If you are recovering from a broken relationship and constantly hurting yourself by dwelling in regrets, understand your self-worth and believe that you can shift your perspective and your life to build the relationships that you’ve always wanted.
 Do something that you like doing the most.
 Spend time feeling your emotions and then build your way to overcome them with compassion.